edaniel6/OpenBattleship/README.md

 Linux:
 Download the .jar under the releases page
-Get the JDK 21.0.1 from your Distrobution's package manager Start the game with java -jar OpenBattleship.jar
+Download your distrobutions Java Runtime Environment of 17 or higher Enter command: java -jar OpenBattleship.jar

 Controls-
 Simply point and click the cell you wish to attack